Recommended Travel and Digital Nomad Blogs

 Roads and Kingdoms- An impressive travel magazine with in depth look on locations and important events taking place in the world.
 This is becoming one of my favorite travel reads due to high-quality of writing and a great ability to tell stories.

-Matador Network– Pretty short bits of articles about Traveling and travel locations.
-Probably wouldn’t be on the list, but lately they are posting articles by Mary Sojourner, one of the best travel writers in the world.
+Matador Network– Short bits of articles about Traveling and travel locations.
+The depth of those articles is quite limited (“10 things you should…”), and the liberal simplified political view can get annoying, but lately they are posting articles by Mary Sojourner, one of the best travel writers I came across.
 Maybe there is hope for the world.

 MapHappy– A good resource which focuses less on travel stories and more on Practical Traveling.